Toniu Fonoti

-Toniuolevaiavea Satele Fonoti (born November 26, 1981) is a Samoan-born former player of American college and professional football who was a guard in the National Football League (NFL) for five seasons during the early 2000s.
-He played college football for the University of Nebraska, and earned consensus All-American honors.
-The San Diego Chargers picked him in the second round of the 2002 NFL Draft, and he played professionally for the Chargers, Minnesota Vikings and Miami Dolphins of the NFL.
+Toniuolevaiavea Satele Fonoti (born November 26, 1981) is an American-Samoan former professional player of American football who was a guard in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and earned consensus All-American honors.
+The San Diego Chargers picked him in the second round of the 2002 NFL draft, and he played professionally for the Chargers, Minnesota Vikings and Miami Dolphins of the NFL.

-Early years
+Early life

 Fonoti was born in American Samoa but partly raised in Apia.
 He attended El Camino High School in Oceanside, California, and played high school football for the El Camino Wildcats.
 He played his last two years of high school for the Kahuku Red Raiders, located on the north shore of Oahu and earned all-state 1st team honors.

 College career

-Fonoti attended the University of Nebraska in Lincoln, where he played for the Nebraska Cornhuskers football team from 1999 to 2001.
+Fonoti attended the University of Nebraska–Lincoln, where he played for the Nebraska Cornhuskers from 1999 to 2001.
 He is only the third freshman in Nebraska team history to earn playing time on the Cornhuskers' offensive line.
 He was a first-team All-Big 12 selection in 2000 and 2001, and was recognized as a consensus first-team All-American following his 2001 junior season.
 He was also a semifinalist for the Lombardi Award and a finalist for the Outland Trophy.
 During his time as a Cornhusker, he set three team records: single-game record 32 pancake blocks vs. Texas Tech (2001); single-season record of 201 pancake blocks (2001); and career record of 379 pancakes.

 Professional career

-2002 NFL Draft
+Pre-draft

-Projected as a late first round selection, Fonoti was rated as the No. 1 offensive guard available in the 2002 NFL Draft by Sports Illustrated.
+Projected as a late first round selection, Fonoti was rated as the No. 1 offensive guard available in the 2002 NFL draft by Sports Illustrated.
 He was noted for "[obliterating] defenders at the line of scrimmage", and "[keeping] his feet moving in pass protection and anchors, not giving up an inch of ground".

+San Diego Chargers

-He was drafted in the second round with the 39th overall pick.
+Fonoti was selected by the San Diego Chargers in the second round, with the 39th overall pick, of the 2002 NFL draft.

+Minnesota Vikings

+On October 18, 2005, Fonoti was traded to the Minnesota Vikings for a conditional 2006 draft pick.

+Tampa Bay Buccaneers

+Fonoti signed with the Tampa Bay Buccaneers on March 20, 2006.
+He was released on September 2, 2006.